planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 Our greatest concern when creating a Unity test runner was that since this was to be done on
 <abbr title="continuous integration">CI</abbr> in the first place, we believed that the test runner had to be manipulated
-by the <abbr title= “command-line interface”>CLI</abbr> rather than by the graphics screen, and the results should be visible.
+by the <abbr title="command-line interface">CLI</abbr> rather than by the graphics screen, and the results should be visible.
 So with Unity being a platform for making graphic games, we were worried whether it'd be a good idea or not to actually create a CLI app.